adrian5g/adrian5g/README.md

 ###

-<p align="left">Passionate about programming, currently working as an in-game developer at StailyMC.
+<h4 align="left">Passionate about programming, currently working as an in-game developer at StailyMC.
 Pursuing a degree in Internet Systems Technology at IFRN, I am constantly exploring new web technologies and trends such as frontend development, APIs, and scalable backend solutions.
-Eager to gain new experiences in programming, I aim to stay ahead in the ever-evolving field of Internet systems.</p>
+Eager to gain new experiences in programming, I aim to stay ahead in the ever-evolving field of Internet systems.</h4>

 ###